caoccao/Javet/docs/faq/development/why_is_the_inspector_disabled_in_node_js_mode.rst

 The hacky option is to change the Node.js source code.
 But that scope would be too large because that implies changing the fundamental design of the inspector.
 I don't think the Node.js community would accept that.

+Here are 3 options.

+1. Debug the JavaScript applications in Node.js with the inspector.
+2. Use the Javet V8 inspector instead.
+Please visit :doc:`../../development/debug_with_chrome_developer_tools` for more details.
-So, please debug the JavaScript applications in Node.js with the inspector.
-Or... contact the maintainer for a private build with the inspector enabled.
+3. Contact the maintainer for a private build with the inspector enabled.